 |Maximum class size||25|

-For more information about the application process or fees, please contact short courses office:
+For more information about the application process or fees, please contact the Research and Postgraduate Office:

 For further information about the course itself, please contact Tony Murray:

-For updates about guest writers and related cultural matters, follow us on Twitter'
+For updates about guest writers and related cultural matters, follow us on Twitter @LonIrishWriters

 Please select when you would like to start: